• Skip to primary navigation

 Alice Springs

 This dusty country town, for many, is their starting point for visits to Uluru and Kings Canyon.
-Scratch beneath its sleepy surface and you will find an interesting bunch of locals and have a taste of unique Australian outback life.
+Scratch beneath its sleepy surface and you will find an interesting bunch of locals and taste unique Australian outback life.

 Alice is known for its surrounding beauty, the Larapinta Trail, and the MacDonnell Ranges.
 But you can't ignore its quirkiness.
 Dusty camel races, beanie festivals, and a boat race on a dry river.